Ari Melber: Early life and education

 Melber worked for First Amendment lawyer Floyd Abrams at Cahill Gordon & Reindel from 2009 to 2013.
 He also began writing for news outlets like The Nation, The Atlantic, Reuters, and Politico.
-MSNBC took note and asked him to serve as a guest host.
+MSNBC asked him to serve as a guest host.
 In April 2015, Melber was named their chief legal correspondent.

 Media career

+2013–2015

+In April 2013, Melber was named a co-host of "The Cycle" with S.E.
+Cupp, Krystal Ball, Touré, and Steve Kornacki.
+"The Cycle" was canceled in July 2015, and Melber continued working for the network as Chief Legal Correspondent.
+Melber was a substitute host for The Rachel Maddow Show.

 2015–2018

-Melber is a legal analyst for NBC News as well as MSNBC's chief legal correspondent, covering the United States Department of Justice, Federal Bureau of Investigation (FBI) and the Supreme Court.
+Melber is a legal analyst for NBC News as well as MSNBC's chief legal correspondent, covering the Department of Justice, FBI and the Supreme Court.

 He has won an Emmy Award for his Supreme Court coverage.
+In 2017, Melber hosted The Point on Sundays on MSNBC.

+The Beat premiered on July 24, 2017, and became the "longest-running" show at "MSNBC's 6 p.m. hour in network history" in 2021.

-Melber reported that the firing of FBI Director James Comey could trigger an investigation into obstruction of justice on May 9, 2017 - the day Comey was fired - quoting a former FBI official who told him the firing raised potential obstruction.
+Melber reported that the firing of FBI Director James Comey could trigger an investigation into obstruction of justice on May 9, 2017 — the day Comey was fired.
 A probe was announced on May 18, 2017, which included an obstruction investigation.

 Melber reported President Trump's actions toward Ukraine provided a potential case of impeachment for "bribery" in October.
-The next month, top Democrats began making the bribery case for the first time, showing "Democrats agreed with the MSNBC host," according to Mediaite.
-Republican Congressman Ratcliffe also cited a bribery segment from The Beat during an impeachment hearing.
+The next month, top Democrats began making the bribery case, showing "Democrats agreed with the MSNBC host," and a Republican congressman cited a bribery segment from The Beat at an impeachment hearing.